Object Initialization with Slot Dependencies

 ((c :initarg :c)))

-a after method, but the after method of the subclass runs after the
+add an after method, but the after method of the subclass runs after

-after method of the superclass, hence the value of A
+the after method of the superclass, hence the value of A is wrong:

 (defmethod initialize-instance :after ((sub2 sub2) &key c &allow-other-keys)